jfischoff/jfischoff.github.io/data/blog/keeping-database-tests-fast.md

 Unfortunately if we run our tests again we will notice failures.

 The problem is our `abort` function is wrapping everything in a `READ_COMMITTED` isolation level.
-This is equivalent to each statement receiving it's own snapshot of the database; but we need the entire transaction to have a single consistent snapshot of the database.
+This is equivalent to each statement receiving its own snapshot of the database; but we need the entire transaction to have a single consistent snapshot of the database.
 We need to use either `REPEATABLE_READ` or `SERIALIZABLE` isolation.

-In our particular example modifying `abort` to use `SERIALIZABLE` would solve our parallel test issues, however this is not always possible.
+In our particular example, modifying `abort` to use `SERIALIZABLE` would solve our parallel test issues.
+However, this is not always possible.

-For instance some postgres statements, like `SKIP LOCKED`, do not run performantly in more consistent isolation levels because they provide an intrisitically inconsistent picture of the database.
+For instance, some postgres statements, like `SKIP LOCKED`, do not run performantly in more consistent isolation levels because they provide an intrinsically inconsistent picture of the database.

 This made using `SERIALIZABLE` unusable in testing `postgresql-simple-queue`.
 However, I was still able utilize `parallel` to improve performance, while maintaining isolation through separate `postgres` instances.

-The startup cost of `tmp-postgres` is around 250 ms on Mac or 90 ms on Linux so your tests will need to be at least 0.6 seconds but probabaly closer to 2.0 seconds for this approach to be meaningfully helpful.
+The startup cost of `tmp-postgres` is around 250 ms on Mac or 90 ms on Linux, so your tests will need to be at least 0.6 seconds but probabaly closer to 2.0 seconds for this approach to be meaningfully helpful.

 Here is what it would look like in our example: